 updated 17 July

 Both NALC and SLCC still strongly advise local councils to continue to meet remotely, without the need for face-to-face contact.
-If your council wishes to consider returning to face-to-face meetings we have produced a checklist to help ensure this decision is made in accordance with relevant regulations and requirements.
+If your council wishes to consider returning to face-to-face meetings we have produced a checklist (downloads a MS Word doc) to help ensure this decision is made in accordance with relevant regulations and requirements.

 The Government has now passed the Coronavirus Bill and it has received Royal ascent so it has now passed into law.